mohammedjasam/Machine-Learning-in-Computer-Vision/MLCV7/HW7_PoojaKancherla/ReadME.txt

 3. Run Bayesian_Regularization.m for Bayesian Solution for the selected features
 4. Run Non_linear_Regression.m for Non Linear Regression using Feature Selection
 5. Run Dual_Non_Linear_Regression.m for Dual Non - LR without Feature Selection
-6. If you want to run all and visualize all then run 'Visualize+All.m'.
+6. If you want to run all and visualize all then run 'Visualize_All.m'.